Hooks: Deterministic Policy Enforcement for Claude Code Teams

 exit 0 # Never block; this is convenience

 Zero configuration from Claude.
-File gets edited, Black runs, developer doesn't think about it.
-That's deterministic.
+File gets edited, Black runs, nobody thinks about it.

 Hook 3: Block Wrong Package Manager (PreToolUse Block)

 Your project uses bun.
 Claude tries npm.
-This hook catches it:
+This catches it:

 #!/bin/bash